AlexEne/AlexEne.github.io/_posts/2020-09-04-webassembly-without-the-browser-part-2.md

 If you're deploying software to a place where a JIT-only VM can't go, you're stuck maintaining two VMs in your host program: one you're using for debug purposes and one that actually ships to the platform you're interested in.
 I expect that with time more VMs that include debug protocols and more debuggers will appear.
 Maybe they will use simpler protocols that don't require gdb server to be present on the target platform in order to remotely debug and inspect some code, and just require the VM to be built with a debugger-enabled compile option.

 ## Binary size
-One of the neat tricks you can do with WebAssembly is update your programs without requiring any program to be re-deployed on the devices you're using this on.
+One of the neat tricks you can do with WebAssembly is update your programs without requiring any native code to be re-deployed on the devices you're using this on.
 Other uses involve some sort of compute-at-edge scenarios like Fastly, Cloudflare and others are doing.
 This is better explained by this [video](https://www.youtube.com/watch?v=vqBtoPJoQOE).

 In all of the cases above, or places where disk space is a concern, binary size is one dimension we will need to care about when using WebAssembly.
 This is rough edge number 2.